x

 Exasperated, Salazar said: "That right there is just...
 I'm disgusted by the whole thing."

-Salazar said even though the baby has died, 36-year old Heather Rodriguez remains charged with causing serious bodily injury to the child, which is a first-degree felony.
-Her bond is set at $100,000.
+Salazar said 36-year old Heather Rodriguez remains charged with causing serious bodily injury to the child with intent, which is a first-degree felony.
+Her bond was set at $100,000.

 Credit: Relatives of Jiryiah Johnson